tophattwaffle/THEM/readme.md

 Data is stored in your `Documents/EtsyAPI directory`.
 At the moment *no stored data is encrypted*.
 If you want to "default" the script, delete the stored XML data.

+## Known Issues
+If you're using a `property_id` that isn't known to the script, it will have unexpected behavior.
+Typically I've seen this strip the pricing from variations that have prices associated with them.
+If this happens, you'll need to update the hash table inside `EtsyAPIJsonSchemas.ps1`

+I would have populated this with all known property_id's but it does not seem that Etsy publishes a full list.

 ## Additional Information
 There are various configuration options inside `Lib\EtsyAPIGlobalVars.ps1`
  - `$global:dontRefresh` is a `bool` variable that determines if shop data should be automatically refreshed on script load.